lldap/lldap/example_configs/zitadel.md

 **DO NOT** enable `Automatic update` if you haven't setup a smtp server.
 Zitadel will update account's email and sent a verification code to verify the address.
 If you don't have a smtp server setup correctly and the email adress of `ZITADEL Admin` is changed, you are **permanently** locked out.

+`Automatic creation` can automatically create a new account without user interaction when `Given name attribute`, `Family name attribute`, `Email attribute`, and `Preferred username attribute` are presented.

 ## Enable Identity Provider
 After clicking `Save`, you will be redirected to `Identity Providers` page.